Search

 Research Internship

 The SIMA Research Internship forms the core of summer program.
-Prospective Research Interns propose individual research projects that they will work on during their time in the program.
+Prospective SIMA Research Interns propose individual research projects that they will work on during their time in the program.
 Applicants are encouraged to contact the program (sima@si.edu) to help develop their project proposal.
-During SIMA, Research Interns continually rework their project proposals as they collect information, become familiar with the nature of museum data, and refine their research questions.
+During SIMA, Research Interns continually rework their project proposals as they collect information, become familiar with the nature of museum collections, and refine their search questions.

 Research Interns may develop projects on any topic for which there are relevant artifacts in the Smithsonian collections.
 The primary resource is the ethnology artifact collection in the Department of Anthropology and the still and moving image collections in the National Anthropological Archives and the Human Studies Film Archives.